John C. McQueen: World War II

 During World War II in Europe, Major McQueen was ordered by Commandant, Major General Thomas Holcomb, to Great Britain, where he was assigned to the United States Embassy in London as a military observer.
 His main task was to consult with British military officers about amphibious tactics and operations and observed training of the British Commandos.
 McQueen also witnessed the German bombardment of cities and industrial centers and was concerned with the lack of security at U.S. embassy in London.
 The United States Ambassador to the United Kingdom, John Winant, was impressed by the McQueen's comments and appointed him embassy security officer.

 His tour of duty in Europe ended in July 1941 and he subsequently returned to the United States.
-McQueen was subsequently promoted to the rank of lieutenant colonel and assigned to Headquarters Marine Corps in Washington, D.C., where he served with the Division of Plans and Policies under Brigadier General Charles D. Barrett.
+McQueen was subsequently promoted to the rank of lieutenant colonel and assigned to Headquarters Marine Corps in Washington, D.C., where he served as the Director of Marine Corps Intelligence with the Division of Plans and Policies under Brigadier General Charles D. Barrett.
 While served in this capacity, he was involved in the selection for the new marine training ground on West Coast.
 He and his team subsequently recommended the area of Rancho Santa Margarita, California.
 Later in summer 1942, Camp Pendleton was built on the place which McQueen designated.

 McQueen was subsequently appointed director of Intelligence section (M-2) within Division of Plans and Policies in June 1942.
 He also simultaneously served as an intelligence officer on the staff of the Commander, Amphibious Forces, Pacific Fleet and participated in the planning of the battles of Kiska and Attu and its seizure and occupation.
 He was subsequently decorated with the Legion of Merit for his service during the campaign.

 When V Amphibious Corps was activated at the end of August 1943 under the command of Lieutenant General Holland Smith, McQueen was appointed Corps Operations officer.
 He served in this capacity during the Marianas Islands Campaign and later during the Recapture of Guam in summer 1944 and received his second Legion of Merit, now with Combat "V".

 When Holland Smith was appointed commanding general of the Fleet Marine Force, Pacific in August 1944, he requested McQueen as his operations officer.
 McQueen was meanwhile promoted to the rank of colonel and served in this capacity until November 1944.
 His next assignment was with newly activated 6th Marine Division under Major General Lemuel C. Shepherd, where he relieved Colonel John T. Walker as division chief of staff.

 The 6th Division later participated in the Battle of Okinawa at the beginning of summer 1945 and Colonel McQueen participated in the battle with distinction.
 He received his third Legion of Merit for his part in the battle.